Applications for the 2021 Sound and Music Summer School are now open, and will close on Tuesday 6th April at noon.

 Acknowledgement of applications

-Online applications are acknowledged by an automatically-generated e-mail which goes to the first email address supplied on the form.
 Please rest assured that all online applications are carefully checked by a human being and you will be contacted if the application is incomplete, or if we need any further information from you.
+We will also contact you once we have received your application.

 Any additional scores etc that arrive by e-mail will be acknowledged by e-mail, to the email address it was received from.
 If your application is incomplete or if there is a problem with any of the files, then we will contact you to request the files again.
 Your application won’t be rejected due to any problem of this nature, even if the application deadline passes between you submitting the application and us subsequently contacting you.